Santodomingo Safety Guide

 Healthcare Tips

-- Keep copies of your insurance policy and emergency contact numbers readily accessible
+- Keep copies of your insurance documents and know your policy's emergency procedures.

 Common Risks